 Montana Elk Hunting: The Complete Guide

-Montana elk hunting broken down — general tags, limited-entry permits, bonus points squared, best districts, costs, tactics, and the data you need to plan your hunt.
+Montana elk hunting broken down — general tags, limited-entry permits, weighted bonus points, best districts, costs, tactics, and the data you need to plan your hunt.

 Montana elk hunting sits in a category of its own.
 The state holds roughly 150,000 elk spread across some of the most rugged, wild terrain left in the Lower 48 — from the timbered river breaks of the Missouri to the granite spines of the Absaroka-Beartooth Wilderness.
 General elk tags are sold over the counter to residents and available through a simple purchase-and-draw system for nonresidents, putting Montana on the short list of western states where you can actually hunt elk this year without burning a decade of preference points.

 But Montana’s system has layers.
-General tags open most of the state, yet the highest-producing districts are locked behind limited-entry permits with a bonus point squared draw that rewards long-term commitment.
+General tags open most of the state, yet the highest-producing districts sit behind limited-entry permits with a weighted bonus point draw that rewards long-term commitment.
 Understanding which districts to hunt on a general tag, which to target through the draw, and how the bonus point math actually works is the difference between a well-planned hunt and a frustrating one.

 This guide covers all of it — the districts, the draw system, the costs, the gear, and the field tactics that produce results on Montana elk.
 If you’re comparing Montana against Colorado or other western states, the information here will help you decide where your time and money go the farthest.